-• Formulate why the applicant is creating a DEIA plan for this project, beyond funding requirements.
-Common reasons for organizations to implement DEIA plans include: to cultivate a workplace culture that will attract and retain top talent, to align practices with the values members hold, to better communicate with clients and other stakeholders, and to act https://ncses.nsf.gov/pubs/nsf19304/digest/about-this-report on research that a more diverse workplace will improve creativity and productivity.
-Clarity on this vision for DEIA in the project will help to build buy-in for a plan that is implemented.
+- Formulate why the applicant is creating a DEIA plan for this project, beyond funding requirements.
+Common reasons for organizations to implement DEIA plans include: to cultivate a workplace culture that will attract and retain top talent, to align practices with the values members hold, to better communicate with clients and other stakeholders, and to act on research that a more diverse workplace will improve creativity and productivity.25 Clarity on this vision for DEIA in the project will help to build buy-in for a plan that is implemented. - Assess the current state of diversity, equity, inclusion, and accessibility in the organization and the economic opportunities (e.g., job opportunities, contracting opportunities, opportunities for suppliers) created from the project.
+This will be an initial assessment; if there are knowledge gaps, identify internal analysis needs and itemize those needs in the plan. - Develop goals and desired outcomes.
+What does success in achieving these goals look like?
+How will it be measured?